Maxkie1/Personalized_Learning/README.md

 ```
 --train: Train the machine learning model on a synthetic dataset.
---aggregate: Aggregate activity logs from moodle.
+--aggregate: Aggregate activity logs from Moodle.
 Requires a course ID.
 --predict: Predict learning style of a student.
 Requires a course ID and at least one prior --aggregate run.
---assign: Assign student to learning style group in moodle.
+--assign: Assign student to learning style group in Moodle.
 Requires --predict.
 --poll: Periodically poll Moodle for student's course completion status and trigger learning style prediction.
 Requires a course ID.
 This is the main element of the automated learning style prediction pipeline.
---mark: Mark a student's course as completed in moodle.
+--mark: Mark a student's course as completed in Moodle.
 Requires a course ID.
 --help: Show help message.
 ```

 Typical usage of the application is as follows:

-To train the machine learning model, aggregate activity logs from moodle, predict learning style of a student, assign the student to a learning style group in moodlerun the following command:
+To train the machine learning model, aggregate activity logs from Moodle, predict learning style of a student, assign the student to a learning style group in Moodle, run the following command:
 ```
 python main.py --train --aggregate 4 --predict 4 --assign
 ```

-To periodically poll moodle for student's course completion status and trigger learning style prediction, run the following command:
+To periodically poll Moodle for student's course completion status and trigger learning style prediction, run the following command:
 ```
 python main.py --poll 4
 ```

-To mark a student's course as completed in moodle, run the following command:
+To mark a student's course as completed in Moodle, run the following command:
 ```
 python main.py --mark 4
 ```